Geoffrey Ghesquière

-Geoffrey Ghesquière (born 6 December 1989) is a Belgian footballer who plays for Belgian Division 1 club Olympic Charleroi.
+Geoffrey Ghesquière (born 6 December 1989) is a Belgian footballer who plays for Belgian Division 2 club Entente Acren-Lessines.

 Career

-Ghesquiere began his career with Belgian in Namur based club MFC Fontenelle, followed by Stations in France for Ferrain Association Neuvilloise in Neuville-en-Ferrain, Belgian club KFC Lille and another French side ES Wasquehal.
+Ghesquière began his career with Belgian in Namur based club MFC Fontenelle, followed by Stations in France for Ferrain Association Neuvilloise in Neuville-en-Ferrain, Belgian club KFC Lille and another French side Wasquehal.
 In summer 2004 left Wasquehal and joined to French top club AJ Auxerre.
 After five years in France with AJ Auxerre joined back to his homeland Belgium to sign with Cercle Brugge K.S.V.
-Ghequière moved in January 2009 from Cercle to K.M.S.K.
+Ghesquière moved in January 2009 from Cercle to K.M.S.K.
 Deinze who played three games.
 He played in this half year at Deinze only three games and was sold on 30 June 2009 a contract with K.S.V.
 Roeselare.
-After three year in Belgian, returned to France and signed for Sporting Club de Feignies.
+After three year in Belgian, returned to France and signed for Feignies.
 Ghesquière played by Feignies, 43 games and scored six goals, before signed in January 2014 by Olympique Saint-Quentin.

 On 22 June 2020 it was confirmed by Olympic Charleroi, that Ghesquière had joined the club.